itsamrit/namaste-javascript-notes/notes/season-1/lecture-18.md

 # Episode 18 : Higher-Order Functions ft.
 Functional Programming

 ### Q: What is Higher Order Function?
+**Ans**: igher-order functions rely on functions being first-class to operate.
+Therefore, all higher-order functions require first-class functions, but not all first-class functions are necessarily higher-order functions.
-**Ans**: Higher-order functions are regular functions that take one or more functions as arguments and/or return functions as a value from it.
+Higher-order functions are regular functions that take one or more functions as arguments and/or return functions as a value from it.
 Eg:
 ```js
 function x() {
     console.log("Hi");